-2. Licensing and franchising
+Licensing and franchising

-4. Buying a business
+Buying a business

 But be warned: joint ventures only thrive when the contractual commitments of each partner and the beneficial ownership structures are crystal clear.
 And some big brands have come unstuck in joint ventures where the local partner’s vision for the product or service deviates from their own.
 Conflict resolution mechanisms are a must.
-Unsurprisingly, joint ventures are more common in time-limited projects where several contractors need a legal entity to collaborate on a very specific mission – and have clear terms for the joint venture’s dissolution.
+Unsurprisingly, joint ventures are more common in time-limited projects where several contractors need a legal entity to collaborate on a specific mission – and have precise terms for the joint venture’s dissolution.

 Building your intelligence network

 Arms-length surveys and analysis can only tell you so much, however.
 Working with international agencies who have their own people on the ground in a new market not only means better access to the nuances of consumer behaviors and local trading rules – it also means dealing with people who have first-hand experience of running a business in that market.
-This approach has enabled to us to successfully support clients in entering new and lucrative markets.
+This approach has enabled us to successfully support clients entering new and lucrative markets.